yaekobbundure/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. Create a script that creates a new global variable.
 8. Every addition to true knowledge is an addition to human power
 9. Divide and rule
+10
+11. There are 10 types of people in the world.